Isn’t it obvious?

 After decades of research and planning in conjunction with some of the world’s greatest violin players, the result is a model violin with an unsurpassed tone, response, and playability.

-The Best Violin Manufacturers: Final Thoughts
+Best Violin Brand: Final Thoughts

 Remember that it is not necessary for you to buy a million-dollar Strad to have a very fine sounding instrument.
 Over the years, the art of violin making at a high level has become more accessible to everyone, which has resulted in great violins from newer brands (at lower prices), in addition to the traditional brands.